axibase/axibase-collector-docs/jobs/aws.md

 Each AWS [namespace](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/aws-namespaces.html) provides a set of metrics available for resources of a particular type.

 You can configure the AWS job to collect metrics for all or a subset of namespaces.
-To minimize the number of API queries, choose to collect data only for AWS services that you actually use.
+To minimize the number of API queries, choose to collect data only for AWS services that you actively use.

 Available namespaces: